FraunhoferIOSB/FAAAST-Service/docs/source/assetconnections/opcua_assetconnection.md

 | interval | long | Interval to poll the server for changes (in ms), default: 1000, _currently not used_ |
 | arrayIndex | String | _optional_ Index of the desired array element if the value is an array |

 If the value is an array, it's possible to reference a specific element of the array.
 The index of the desired element is specified with square brackets, e.g. "[2]".
-If the value is multi-dimensional array, multiple indizes can be specified, e.g. "&#091;1&#093;&#091;3&#093;".
+If the value is multidimensional array, multiple indices can be specified, e.g. "&#091;1&#093;&#091;3&#093;".

 #### Example